YoQuieroAyudar/fundraising-API-Interfaces/README.md

 - `Postman` for API testing  https://www.getpostman.com/

 ## Project management
-- `GIT` API backend is on a private GIT.
+- `GIT` API backend is on a private GIT for security reasons.
+We manage payments.
-Any Golang gopher programmer can participate for backend, any Angular 2/React for frontend.
+Any Golang gopher programmer can participate for backend, VueJS, Angular for frontend.
 Watch, Star this page or contact-us: info@microhuchasolidaria.org ,  and we´ll contact you.

-## API Status 0.15
+## API Status
 API is still beta version.
 - `https://api.microhuchasolidaria.org/version` for Micro Hucha Solidaria.
 - `https://api.jevaisaider.org/version` for Je Vais Aider.
+- `http://api.iwanttohelp.org.uk/version` for I Want to Help.

 ## API total donation /metrics
 Real time total donation endpoint made by all USERS
 - `https://api.microhuchasolidaria.org/metrics` for Micro Hucha Solidaria.
 - `https://api.jevaisaider.org/metrics` for Je Vais Aider.
+- `http://api.iwanttohelp.org.uk/metrics` for  Want to Help.

 ## Financial API service
 We use Mangopay to manage e-wallet for all entities: POS.
 ASSO, USERS